Pairwise Sequential Randomization and Its Properties: Pairwise Sequential Randomization

+Repeat the last two steps until all units are assigned.
+If $n$ is odd, assign the last unit to two treatments with equal probabilities. \end{enumerate}

+There are several advantages for adopting Mahalanobis distance as the imbalance measure.
+First, it is an affinely invariant imbalance measure, which is appealing especially for multivariate data.
+It is an overall imbalance measure which standardizes and aggregates each covariate imbalance information.
+A low Mahalanobis distance guarantees low imbalance levels in all covariates.
+Note that when the covariance matrix is identity matrix, the Mahalanobis distance essentially becomes the L2 norm of the imbalance vector, which is a traditional measure of covariate imbalance in clinical trials.
+In addition, using Mahalanobis distance as imbalance measure, various desirable statistical properties can be obtained, such as the reduction in variance of the estimated treatment effect and optimal asymptotic variance for treatment effect estimation.
+In practice, the covariance matrix is replaced with the sample covariance matrix.

-where $0.5<q<1$. \item[(7)] Repeat Steps (4) through (6) until all units are assigned. \end{enumerate} The value of $q$ is set to 0.75 throughout this article.
+The value of $q$ is set to 0.75 throughout this article.
 Different values of $q$ will not affect the theoretical results presented in this article.
 For a further discussion of $q$, please see Hu and Hu (2012).
-In this algorithm, $n$ is assumed to be even.
-If $n$ is odd, then the last ($n$-th) unit is randomly assigned to either treatment 1 or 2 with a probability of $0.5$.

-Note that the units are not necessarily observed sequentially; however, we allocate them sequentially (in pairs) to minimize the occurrence of covariate imbalance.
-The sequence in which the units are allocated is not unique.
-Rather, there are $n!$ different possible sequences, but their performances are similar, especially when $n$ is large (see Figure 1 for details).
+Note that the sequence in which the units are allocated is not unique.
+Rather, there are $n!$ different possible sequences, but their performances are similar, especially when $n$ is large.